Anthophilous/PCB_Scheduler/README.md

 # CS433 Programming Assignment 3

-In this assignment, you will implement some basic scheduling algorithms discussed in the class.
+In this assignment, we will implement some basic scheduling algorithms discussed in the class.
 It is based on the programming project in chapter 5 of the textbook.

-Complete the implementations of scheduling algorithms in the provided source files, and remove "TODO"s from the comments after you are done.
-Read on the course website for more details and submission instructions.
+How to Compile and Run the Program:
+To compile the program, use command: make (fcfs / rr / sjf / priority) To run the programs fcfs/sjf/priority, use command: ./(fcfs/sjf /priority) schedule.txt To run the program rr, use command: ./rr schedule.txt [Integer representing Time Quantum]